Integrable systems from Poisson reductions of generalized Hamiltonian torus actions: Introduction

 In general, the completeness of the flows of $\fH$ is automatic if the joint level surfaces of the constants of motion are compact.
 On symplectic manifolds the second part of condition \ref{it:int2} follows from condition \ref{it:int1}.
 The standard notion of Liouville integrability results if $\cM$ is a symplectic manifold and $\dim(\cM)=2\ell$.
 In this case condition \ref{it:int3} is implied by condition \ref{it:int1}.
 Liouville integrability on Poisson manifolds is the case for which $\ell = k$, where $k$ is half the dimension of the maximal symplectic leaves, which are supposed to fill a dense subset of $\cM$.
 When $\ell < k$, both on Poisson and symplectic manifolds, then one obtains the case of degenerate integrability, alternatively called superintegrability.

-We are witnesses to intense research activity on superintegrable Hamiltonian systems \cite{BGSH,DGJ,HS,MMcLSV,RZ,Ts2,V} and their relation to many-body systems \cite{ARe,AO,CF,Fa,FFM,Fe24,Fe25,FoH,Re3,Re4,ReS}.
+We are witnesses to intense research activity on superintegrable Hamiltonian systems obtained, e.g., in the presence of a magnetic field \cite{DGJ,HS}, by an algebraic characterization of first integrals \cite{BGSH,Ts2,RZ}, or by prescribing geometric properties of tensor fields \cite{MMcLSV,V}.
+Of particular importance for the present study are examples related to (spin) many-body systems of Toda \cite{ReS}, Calogero-Moser-Sutherland \cite{Fe24,FoH,Re3,Re4} and Ruijsenaars-Schneider \cite{AO,CF,FFM} type, as well as their recent generalizations \cite{ARe,Fa,Fe25}.
 For concrete systems, either the Abelian algebra $\fH$ is defined, or $\ell$ independent Hamiltonians in involution are usually given, and one may apply various methods for exhibiting the right number of constants of motions.
 Such methods include, for example, explicit constructions based on some artfully chosen ansatz \cite{MPW} and Hamiltonian or Poisson reduction methods \cite{Aru,KKS,OR,Per}.
 In the latter approach, one starts with an unreduced `master integrable system' on a higher dimensional phase space that has a large symmetry group and explicitly known constants of motion.
 Then one takes a suitable (symplectic or Poisson) quotient by the symmetry group and investigates if enough constants of motion survive the reduction.
-By using this method, the superintegrability of several interesting many-body systems of spin Calogero--Moser--Sutherland and Ruijsenaars--Schneider type has been shown on generic symplectic leaves of Poisson quotient spaces \cite{ARe,FF,Fe23,FeCONF,Fe24,Re1,Re2,Re3,Re4}.
+By using this method, the superintegrability of several interesting many-body systems of spin Calogero--Moser--Sutherland and Ruijsenaars--Schneider type has been shown on generic symplectic leaves of Poisson quotient spaces (see e.g. \cite{FF,Fe23,FeCONF,Re1} in addition to references cited previously).